benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/logs.md

 ## Components

-Log files are split into the various components that make up a Fusion installation.
+Log files are split into the various components that make up a LiveData Plane installation.

-* Fusion Server - one per zone.
+* LiveData Plane Server - one per zone.
 * IHC Server - one per zone.
 * UI Server - one per zone.
 * OneUI - one per installation.